OHC Teaching Fellowships

-OHC teaching fellowships provide faculty members with a summer stipend to develop a new undergraduate humanities course or substantially redesign an existing one.
+Oregon Humanities Center (OHC) Teaching Fellowships provide faculty members with summer support to develop a new undergraduate humanities course or substantially redesign an existing one.
 Faculty may apply individually or in collaboration with another faculty member.
 The course will be listed in the instructor’s home department(s).
 Proposed courses may be of any size, and they may be introductory or advanced.
 While courses developed under the OHC Teaching Fellowship program must be primarily intended for undergraduate students, they may also be open to graduate students.
-It is hoped that courses developed through the OHC Teaching Fellowship program will be repeated.
+It is desirable that courses developed through the OHC Teaching Fellowship program be repeated.

-Oregon Humanities Center Teaching Fellowships provide faculty members with $3,000 (plus OPE) in summer wages paid directly to the faculty member during the summer prior to the academic year in which the course will be offered.
+OHC Teaching Fellowships provide $4,500 (plus OPE) in summer wages (up from $3,000) paid directly to the faculty member during the summer prior to the academic year in which the course will be offered.
 Summer wages are normally paid in one lump sum in July.
-In the case of collaborative applications, each faculty member will receive $3,000 plus OPE in summer pay.
+In the case of collaborative applications, each faculty member will receive $4,500 plus OPE in summer pay.

 Wulf and Coleman-Guitteau Options

-In lieu of regular course enrichment funds, faculty may in some cases be eligible to apply for up to $4,000 in support through the Center’s Wulf Professorship or the Coleman-Guitteau Professorship.
+In lieu of regular course enrichment funds, faculty may in some cases be eligible to apply for up to $4,000 in enrichment funds through the Center’s Wulf Professorship or the Coleman-Guitteau Professorship.